janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 My supervisor suggested a dataset that I might use for benchmarking my algorithms.
 If this dataset is suitable for my research, it can save me much time as I would not have to create a dataset on my own.
 I reflected on this dataset and am not sure if it is suitable for me.
 I will discuss this with my supervisor on Tuesday.

 My colleague [Thomas Huber](https://www.linkedin.com/in/thomas-huber-a74396119/) held a presentation at the [Chair of Data Science and NLP](https://ics.unisg.ch/chair-ds-nlp-handschuh/) about the introspection of transformer-based language models [[LM-Debugger - An Interactive Tool for Inspection and Intervention in Transformer-Based Language Models (Geva et al, 2022)](https://arxiv.org/abs/2204.12130)].
 The paper presents a method to accurately change the behavior of language models for specific prompts (among other research contributions).

-On the private side of things, I caught up with my friends [Johannes Diehl](https://www.linkedin.com/in/johannes-diehl/) and [Kim Schröter](https://www.linkedin.com/in/kim-lara-schroeter/).
-They spent the weekend in Frankfurt and we drank a couple of Apfelwein together.
-Thanks for the good time!

 ## What Were the Biggest Obstacles?